google/fonts/cc-by-sa/knowledge/glossary/terms/ytas_axis/content.md

 The four-letter abbreviation, YTAS, is an acronym for its logical name, “Y-Transparency for Ascenders.”
 It may be used in conjunction with other axes controlling Y-transparencies (vertical alignment zones), especially the [Parametric Uppercase Height axis (YTUC)](/glossary/ytuc_axis) and [Parametric Descender Depth axis (YTDE)](/glossary/ytde_axis).

 In line with the current CSS spec, the four-character code for this axis should be referenced in UPPERCASE (only the five axes registered in the OpenType format specification should appear in lowercase).
-Also, when using the Google Fonts API, the uppercase axes have to appear first in the URL.
+Also, when using the Google Fonts API, the lowercase axes have to appear first in the URL, followed by the uppercase.